xnikitina/computer-forensics-lab/labs/lab1/README.md

 that have been deleted from a Windows system.

 ## 📝 Steps/Tasks
-1. Start VMs and log in.
+1. Turn on the Windows 11 and Windows Server 2022 virtual machines.
 2. Copy sample files to **Forensic Disk (F:)** and delete with **Shift+Del**.
 3. Install and run **EaseUS Data Recovery Wizard**.
 4. Scan disk (Quick + Advanced).